zh4r/zh4r.github.io/README.md

 # Web Dev Solutions!

-+ [Git Pull melting pot.](resources/git_pull.html "Pull Docs") Things I've struggled with or wondered about when using `git pull`
++ [Git Pull melting pot.](resources/git_pull.html "Pull Docs")

+    Things I've struggled with or wondered about when using `git pull`.